 Curriculum guides are available for a number of WMU programs in which you may be interested.
 These guides will help you plan your transfer program beginning at the community college and make for a smooth transition as you continue your program at WMU.
 Transfer guides for Michigan community colleges list the courses that can be used to fulfill Western's requirements.

-WMU's commitment to Michigan community college students also is guaranteed in writing by the MACRAO Agreement.
-If your college has signed this agreement and you complete its requirements, you have met WMU's freshman / sophomore general education requirements.
-For more information about curriculum guides or the MACRAO Agreement, contact your college counseling office.
+WMU’s commitment to Michigan community college students is guaranteed in writing by the Michigan Transfer Agreement.
+If your college has signed this agreement and you complete the stated requirements, you’ve met WMU’s freshman/sophomore general education requirements.
+For students who have fulfilled the former MACRAO Articulation Agreement, WMU will continue to honor that agreement.
+To learn more about the Michigan Transfer Agreement, contact your college counseling office.

-- College course work completed at a U.S. college or university accredited by a regional accrediting agency (for example, North Central Association of Colleges and Schools) will be considered for transfer credit at Western Michigan University.
+- College course work completed at a U.S. college or university accredited by a regional accrediting agency (e.g., North Central Association of Colleges and Schools) will be considered for transfer credit at Western Michigan University.

 - College course work completed at a college or university accredited by an agency other than a regional accrediting agency may be considered for transfer credit on a provisional basis, if the accrediting agency is recognized by the U.S. Secretary of Education.
 Work accepted on this provisional basis is subject to a validation process described in the WMU Undergraduate Catalog and transfer credit is only awarded after the validation process is completed.